 What duties does mentorship entail?

 Mentors have the opportunity to review the cover letter of students before accepting them as mentees.
 During an initial online meeting, the student and the mentor will discuss expectations and guidelines for the project.
 There will be generic assignments available for students (e.g., Writing a Scientific Paper, Critiquing a Scientific Paper, Report on Scientific Literature, Scientific Literature Review and Analysis), but the specifics of the project will be mutually agreed upon by both the student and mentor.
 An online SharePoint site will be a means for the students and mentors to share ideas, documents, and information.
 The mentor may be involved as little or as much as necessary in the student's project, based on the course progress indicators.
 Mentorship duties may be partially designated to a graduate student in the mentor's lab; however, all projects should provide students with the opportunity to gain knowledge and skills in science and technology research.
-If you are interested in being a mentor, please complete this form.
+If you are interested in being a mentor, please contact please contact firstname.lastname@example.org.